Neehor/Registration-Form/README.md

 - The user must be at least 18 years old at the time of registration

-## 🔎 Validation Behavior

-Validation messages are displayed next to the relevant fields to help the user understand and correct errors, after the form element loses focus.

-As soon as the entire form becomes valid, the button is enabled automatically — the user does not need to click outside the form or perform any additional action.

 ## ✅ HTML Validation

 The HTML markup is intended to comply with modern HTML standards and can be checked using the [W3C Markup Validator](https://validator.w3.org/).